wix/stylable/updating-docs.md

 To make your life easier, we've added a simple script to automate this process.

-In the root of your Stylable run the following command:
+In the root directory of your Stylable repo run the following command:
 ```bash
 yarn deploy:site
 ```